“Bold” isn’t just predicting what the world of sports will look like next year. It’s telling you what they’ll look like in 2040.

 With a hook like that, we happily took the bait when Tyson Law asked us to help with The Future of Sports.
 Fueled by “futurists”, the project is composed of research and interviews on topics such as stadium experiences, athletic training, advertising, and the growing popularity of e-sports.

 The Future of Sports is an initiative between the media strategists at Attention Span and Delaware North, a leader in event, retail, and gaming experiences.
 Delaware North operates more than 60 major sports and entertaining venues (think: Wembley Stadium) and is owned by the Jacobs family, owners of the Boston Bruins.
 So, yeah, these people know a thing or two about the industry.

-Our goal was to maintain continuity with the book while using opportunities to highlight content with subtle changes would pay off on-screen.
+Across the site, we evolved these content types into consistent yet flexible components.
+Our goal was to maintain continuity with the book while using opportunities to highlight content with subtle changes that would pay off on-screen.